jlaneve/Applied-Bayesian-Modeling-Summer-Reading-Group/README.md

 ## Outline

-This is a very rough outline of what we'll cover each week.
+This is a working outline of what we'll cover each week (currently very incomplete).
 SR stands for the Statistical Rethinking book, BMH stands for the Bayesian Methods for Hackers book.

 | Week | Topic                   | Readings             | Examples |
 |------|-------------------------|----------------------|----------|